CASE STUDY

 Only artist

-“I was hesitant to apply again after being denied.
+“I was hesitant to apply again to ValleyCreates after being denied.
 But thanks to Mark’s encouragement, I took another shot.
-This grant gave me an opportunity to give back to my community in a real way and led to one of my best exhibitions yet.”
+This grant didn't just give me the freedom to create; it gave me an opportunity to give back to my community in a real way.
+Looking back, I realize that taking that chance led to one of my best exhibitions yet.”